shenyimings/PaperDownloader/README.md

 # PaperDownloader
-A Downloader Powered By Sci-Hub, Python Experience.
+A Paper Downloader Powered By Sci-Hub, For Research

 > Feature：Input keywords and it'll find Science Papers around the topic sorted by Times Sited, then get them down to your PC via Sci-Hub.